 Proto:The Bugs Bunny Birthday Blowout

-This page details a prototype version of The Bugs Bunny Birthday Blowout.
+This page details one or more prototype versions of The Bugs Bunny Birthday Blowout.

-This is a very early build of The Bugs Bunny Birthday Blowout, then known as The Bugs Bunny Birthday Bash.
+This prototype of The Bugs Bunny Birthday Blowout is a pretty early build.
 Layouts for the first four worlds have been worked on, though it isn't possible to complete any of the stages at this point.

 Sub-Pages

-- There is no title screen in the prototype.
-The game throws the player to Level 1-1 immediately.
+- There are no copyright, title, or story screens.
+The game throws the player to Stage 1-1 immediately.

-- All objects, including Bugs, are about half the speed they are in the final.
+- All objects, including Bugs, move at about half the speed they do in the final.
 This also means that the floating platforms have their ranges halved, making some sections impossible to cross.

-- Bugs does not dive in and out of tunnels in the prototype.
+- Bugs does not dive in and out of tunnels.
 The tunnels behave much more like the pipes in Super Mario Bros.

-- There are two debug functions available.
-Hold Start when starting the game to get a stage select menu.
-Hold A to go to a preliminary version of the Mole Game.
+- There are four debugging functions available: hold Start when starting the game to get a stage select menu, B to start on Stage 2-2, or A to go to a preliminary version of the Mole Game.
+You can also moonjump by pressing Select.

 Graphical Differences